antononcube/MathematicaVsR/Projects/HandwrittenDigitsClassificationByMatrixFactorization/README.md

 [classifier agnostic importance of variables procedure](https://mathematicaforprediction.wordpress.com/2016/01/11/importance-of-variables-investigation/) we can figure out :

-- which NNMF basis vectors (images) are most important for classification precision,
+- which NNMF basis vectors (images) are most important for the classification precision,

 - which image rows or columns are most important for each digit, or similarly

-- which image squares of a 3x3 image grid are most important.
+- which image squares of a, say, 4x4 image grid are most important.